-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF: CURRENT PERFORMANCE Stormwater flooding We have measures in place to respond to and reduce flood damage from stormwater to property and risk to the community. a.
-The number of flooding events that occur in the district and; b.
-For each flooding event, the number of habitable floors affected.
+LEVELS OF SERVICE WE WILL KNOW WE ARE MEETING CURRENT PERFORMANCE E FORECAST PERFORMANCE (TARGET) (WE PROVIDE) THE LEVEL OF SERVICE IF YEAR 1 YEAR 2 YEAR 3 BY YEAR 10 Stormwater flooding We have measures in place to respond to and reduce flood damage from stormwater to property and risk to the community a) The number of flooding events that occur in the district and; b) For each flooding event, the number of habitable floors affected.
 (Expressed per 1000 properties connected to the territorial authority's stormwater system.)
 Habitable floor refers to a floor of a building (including a basement) but does not include ancillary structures such as stand-alone garden sheds or garages.
 A flooding event means an overflow of stormwater from Councils stormwater system that enters a habitable floor.
-Mandatory measure 1.
-(Target: <1 habitable floor flooded per event (expressed per 1000 properties connected)).
-Achieved.
-2014/2015: - n/a 2015/2016: Event 1: 0.1 floors Event 2: 0.3 floors 2016/2017 - No flood events.
-As measured through justified complaints recorded in the Confirm and NCS databases.
-Based on 14,139 connections.
-The median response time to attend a flooding event, measured from the time that Council receives notification to the time that service personnel reach the site.
-Mandatory measure 3.
-(Target: <2 hours) Not measured.
-The system required to record response times was implemented in 2016/17 and we will be able to report on a full set of data for 2017/18.
-We expect data for response times for calls received within office hours to be reliable.
-We expect data for response times for calls received outside of office hours to be less reliable and we plan to refine the data collection process to improve data reliability.
+Target: <1 habitable floor flooded per event (expressed per 1000 properties connected) (Mandatory measure 1) Achieved 2014/2015 - n/a 2015/2016 • Event 1: 0.1 floors • Event 2: 0.3 floors 2016/2017 - No flood events As measured through justified complaints recorded in the Confirm and NCS databases.
+Based on 14,139 connections. <1 habitable floor flooded per event (expressed per 1000 properties connected)